-According to the CDC, one out of three adults aged 65+ fall each year, but less than half talk to their healthcare providers about it.
+According to the CDC, one out of three adults aged 65 or older fall each year, but less than half talk to their healthcare providers about it.
 Falls can lead to multiple injuries including bruising, fractures, lacerations and concussions, with some even leading to death.

 Risk factors for falling include:

 - Balance disorders

 - Weak muscles in your legs

 - Poor management of assistive device (i.e. walker, cane, etc.)

 - Low blood pressure